mdnehalsalik/mlProject/Readme.txt

-We have created a different folder for each model.
+Group Authors: Md Nehal Salik,Tony Geglio, Alex Putman Its a group project and we have created a different folder for each model.

-Group Authors: Tony Geglio, Alex Putman, Md Nehal Salik Team Name: Bee
+Its an image classification project involving the bee image classification into different kind of bee.

-Instructions how to Reproduce the results:
+# Instructions how to Reproduce the results:

 EDA - Run Jupyter Notebook, data is in the EDA folder